NTIG-Uppsala/elevhalsa-skylt/documentation.md

 - Press (Windows) + R

-- write "cmd" and press enter
+- Write "cmd" and press enter

-- write the command: `wsl --install` (and run it)
+- Write the command: `wsl --install` (and run it)
   > Try `wsl --install -d Ubuntu` if the command above does not work

 - Follow the instructions shown on the screen